Subscribe now to my new YouTube channel for tricks and tips on developers, darkroom work and photography.

 Subscribe to our new newsletter!

 D-23 has been around since the 1940's.
 Of the many people who used it Ansel Adams is one of the most famous.
 It's soft working, controllable, fine grained and forgiving of high contrast.
 And it's very easy to make.
-But here's a way to use it that's not often used and I tell you, it's really worth trying!
+But here's a way to use it that's almost never mentioned but I tell you, it's amazing!

-Mix up and bottle separately a litre of D-23 and a litre of replenisher (DK-25R, formula below).
+Mix up and bottle separately one litre of D-23 and a litre of replenisher (DK-25R, formula below).

-- Now, mark the top of the solution on the D-23 stock bottle, I use a sharpy.
+- Now, mark the top of the solution on the D-23 stock bottle, I use a sharpie.
 The mark will be near the top because it should be nearly full, remember you've been pouring the used developer back into the bottle.
-This sharpy mark will be used to top up the bottle after each subsequent film development.
+This sharpie mark will be used to top up the bottle after each subsequent film development.

-- After the next film is developed first add 22ml of the replenisher (Dk-25R formula below) to the stock and then pour the "just used" developer back into the bottle, filling the bottle back up to the sharpy mark.
+- After developing three 36 exposure films (or equivalent) and returning the used developer back into the litre start replenishment.
+After the next film is developed but before you return the used developer add 22ml of the replenisher (Dk-25R formula below) to the stock then pour the "just used" developer back into the bottle, filling the bottle back up to the sharpie mark.
 You are now replenishing!

 Do I use the developer (replenished) forever?

 I don't.
 After 30 films I discard 3/4 of the stock developer and top up the bottle with fresh made stock.
 Then just carry on replenishing, no need to develop the three films first.